gitlab-az1/jspower/README.md

-# JSpower - Node.js SDK
+# Tsdk - Node.js SDK

 JSpower is a comprehensive Node.js SDK designed for diverse projects.
 Please note that the project is currently in development, and using it in a production environment is not recommended.